Use the Tab and Up, Down arrow keys to select menu items.

 Students must attend one activity from each section.

 This course has three (3) lectures per week.
 There are no tutorials for this course.
 Students are responsible for reading and understanding all the assigned materials for this course.
 The assigned course readings complements the materials taught in class lecture.
 Note: Attendance to all lectures is a course requirement.
 Students with more than one lecture day clash/conflict each week with another enrolled course are strongly advised not to enrol for POLS105.
 As a courtesy and to assist students to revise after each lecture and to help in completing the student’s personal lecture notes, class lectures will be recorded on ECHO recording and can be accessed on the class LEARN page.
-It is important to note that: 1) each recorded lecture will be made available for a period of 48 hours from the time of the class it was recorded.
-After the 48-hour period has passed, the recorded lecture will be deleted and unavailable; 2) the availability of recorded lecture is provided as a courtesy and is not a replacement for class attendance.
+It is important to note that: 1) each recorded lecture is available for a period of 14 days (including weekends) from the date of the class it was recorded.
+After the period has passed, the recorded lecture will be deleted and will therefore no longer be available;2) students are expected to attend all lectures and the availability of recorded lecture is not a replacement for class attendance.

 Required Texts Compiled by Alex Tan; Comparing the Politics of Nations; A Custom Edition; Pearson, 2013Other readings (if any) will be provided by the instructor through the class LEARN site.